Risk-seeking: Gender differences

-It has been demonstrated that men typically seek risks more than women.
+Some studies have found that men typically engage in more risk-seeking behaviors than women.
 There are biological differences between men and women that may lead to the drive to seek risks.
 For example, women have significantly lower levels of testosterone, which plays a large role in risk-seeking.
-This hormone has behavioral effects on aggression, mood and sexual function, all of which can lead to risk-seeking decision making.
+This hormone has behavioral effects on aggression, mood and sexual function, and these factors are connected with risk-seeking decision making.
 In their study, they also found that testosterone in excess leads to increased sexual enjoyment, and therefore more of an incentive to engage in risky unprotected sex.

+Adolescent risk seeking

+A 2022 study using smartphone GPS tracking found that adolescents become increasingly exploratory with age (visiting a greater variety of new locations), and that higher exploration levels were associated with improved daily mood and larger social networks in both adolescents and young adults.
+The study also reported that greater exploration correlated with higher self-reported risk-taking only among teenagers (ages 13–17) and not in adults, suggesting that adolescent exploration may introduce youth to novel situations that facilitate risk-taking behavior.